Glossary / Fiscal Sponsor

 Simple definition

 A 501(c)(3) organization that provides its tax-exempt status to projects or organizations that don't have their own.
 The sponsor handles financial administration while the sponsored entity focuses on its mission.
-Fiscal sponsor management software like Alignmint provides multi-tenant architecture, per-org data isolation, consolidated reporting, and automatic fee allocation to manage multiple sponsored nonprofits from one account.
-Learn more about fiscal sponsor management software.
+Fiscal sponsor management software like Alignmint provides one account for multiple sponsored organizations, separate data for each organization, consolidated reporting, and automatic fee allocation.

 Why it matters for your nonprofit